soypunk/deadball-mlb-roster-generator/README.md

 ## Install

 There's a `pip` `requirements.txt` file that shows the dependencies.
+Primarily this project is built around the [MLB-StatsAPI Python module][1].

 ## Usage